grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 ### Provisioning of app plugins

-Apps can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/#plugins) so that you can [define Grafana as-code](https://grafana.com/developers/plugin-tools/reference-plugin-json#includes) as part of a GitOps approach when Grafana starts up or [on demand](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).
+Apps can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/#plugins) so that you can define Grafana as-code as part of a GitOps approach when Grafana starts up or [on demand](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).

 Note that the plugin must be installed before provisioning can succeed with a `plugin id` of `app` type.

 ### Bundling of apps

-The app plugin type allows you to [nest other plugins inside it](../create-a-plugin/extend-a-plugin/nested-plugins); in other words, to bundle or distribute multiple plugins in the same package.
+The app plugin type allows you to [nest other plugins inside it](../create-a-plugin/extend-a-plugin/nested-plugins); in other words, to bundle or [include]((https://grafana.com/developers/plugin-tools/reference-plugin-json#includes)) multiple plugins in the same package.

 ### Bundling of dashboards